LMU will open the WCC Championship Tournament on Thursday vs. BYU.

 In his first year back in a Lion uniform in 2015, Florer helped guide LMU to a 33-21-1 overall record and a spot in the WCC Championship Game for the second straight year.
 The 33 victories were the most for a Lion team since recording 40 in 2000 (40-19).
 Seven Lion players garnered All-WCC honors, including four of LMU's pitchers who were under the watch of Florer.
 The 2015 June Amateur Draft saw a pair of Lion hurlers taken in the top-10 rounds, with Trevor Megill (7th round) and Colin Welmon (8th round) nabbed.

-Working directly with the bullpen, Florer saw Silva, who threw 8.0 innings in 2014, selected by the San Francisco Giants in the 25th round of the 2015 Draft after logging a 3-2 record with a 2.77 ERA over 31 appearances.
+Working directly with the bullpen, Florer saw Silva, who threw only 8.0 innings in 2014, log a 3-2 record with a 2.77 ERA over 31 appearances in 2015.
 Moreover, Florer worked with Busfield as he set a new LMU single season record for saves with 14 in 2015.
 The right-hander pitched to a 4-2 record and a 1.89 ERA with 35 strikeouts over 27 appearances and 38 innings of work as a sophomore out of the bullpen.

-Prior to his return to the LMU baseball program as a coach, Florer spent the 2014 season serving as the pitching coach at his former school, Mission Viejo High School, where he guided the team to a school record 1.87 team ERA along with helping to develop three of his pitchers go onto receive college baseball scholarships from USC, San Diego State and Cal Poly.
-Working under Florer's tutelage, Patrick Sandoval was drafted in the 11th round of the 2015 MLB Draft by the Houston Astros, while two more of his hurlers received Division II scholarships to play at the next level.
+Prior to his return to the LMU baseball program as a coach, Florer spent the 2014 season serving as the pitching coach at his former school, Mission Viejo High School, where he guided the team to a school record 1.87 team ERA along with helping to develop five pitchers that went on to receive college baseball scholarships from USC, San Diego State, Cal Poly, UC San Diego and Point Loma Nazarene University.
+Working under Florer's tutelage, Patrick Sandoval was also drafted in the 11th round of the 2015 MLB Draft by the Houston Astros.

-In just his first year at LMU, Florer founded the LMU Baseball Academy that brought in more than 200 local attendees within the Los Angeles community.
-Florer hosted events such as little league outreach camps, hitting, pitching, and defensive youth clinics as well as creating the Marina Lions youth teams that practice and compete in local tournaments and national events.
-Along with founding LMU's youth academy, Florer hosted more than 18 High School Elite Prospect/Team Camps over the course of his first year.
-These High School camps helped expose more than 350 High School athletes, from more than 80 plus schools, to the beautiful Loyola Marymount University campus and facilities.
+Away from the diamond, Florer founded the LMU Baseball Academy in 2014.
+Over this three-year stint on the LMU coaching staff, Florer's academy has brought in more than 500 local attendees within the Los Angeles community.
+Florer has hosted events such as little league outreach camps, hitting, pitching, and defensive youth clinics as well as creating the Marina Lions youth teams that practice and compete in local tournaments and national events.
+Along with founding LMU's youth academy, Florer has hosted more than 40 High School Elite Prospect/Team Camps since 2014.
+These High School camps have helped expose more than 600 high school athletes, from more than 120-plus schools, to the beautiful LMU campus and facilities.

 Florer, who finished his playing career as a Lion in 2013, appeared in more than 70 games over his tenure and threw only the second no-hitter in LMU history on April 23, 2013 against Cal State Northridge.
 Florer's 2011 sophomore campaign might have been his strongest, as the left-hander went 3-1 with a 2.41 ERA over a team-high 26 appearances.